 Walgreen Co.
-(WAG), the largest U.S. drugstore chain, agreed to buy the owner of the USA Drug chain for about $438 million, gaining stores in southern states including Arkansas and Mississippi.
+(WAG:US), the largest U.S. drugstore chain, agreed to buy the owner of the USA Drug chain for about $438 million, gaining stores in southern states including Arkansas and Mississippi.

 Walgreen will purchase the stock of Stephen L. LaFrance Holdings Inc., which owns most of the acquired business, according to a statement today.